danangfir/complete/readme.md

-This project is to complete all tasks from the web: https://books.toscrape.com/index.html

-A scraper example with pagination
+This project is to complete all tasks from the web: https://books.toscrape.com/catalogue/category/books_1 A scraper example with pagination

 using bs4, playwright and other

-example data:
+example data json:

 ```json
 [